Image by sasun bughdaryan from iStock

 • Consider a recent decision you faced.
 What would have been the value of perfect information in that scenario?
 How does this concept help you balance the effort and resources you allocate to different decisions?

-• How do you set and align your goals, and what challenges have you faced in this process?
+• How do you set and align your goals, and what challenges have you faced?
 Are there instances where misalignment has led to ineffective decision-making?

 • What factors have you found to increase the complexity of decision-making in your experience?
 How do you manage these complexities effectively?